 - Turn off the main power supply and the control power supply in the event of a power failure.
-Failure to do so may result in injury or damage to equipment. - Do not remove the motor excitation during operation.
-Doing so may result in the motor to stop and lose the holding force, resulting in injury or damage to equipment.
+Failure to do so may result in injury or damage to equipment. - Do not turn the FREE input ON while operating the motor.
+Doing so may result in injury or damage to equipment.